daskol/typst-templates/jmlr/jmlr.typ

  *   bibliography: Bibliography content.
 If it is not specified then there is
  *   not reference section.
  *   appendix: Content to append after bibliography section.
  *   pubdata: Dictionary with auxiliary information about publication.
+It
+ *   contains editor name(s), paper id, volume, and
+ *   submission/review/publishing dates.
  */
 #let jmlr(
   title: [],